Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Experimental Setup

-In this study, we evaluate persuasion modes in generative counter-speech and compare them to human persuasion modes to analyze language models' ability to generate counter-speech.
-We employed Chat GPT-3 and Llama2 (the most recent instruction -based language models) to generate counter-speech for each hateful comment in multi- and single-turn conversations.
-Primarily, we use the open-source LLaMA2-chat13B ~\citep{Touvron2023-my} model, which was fine-tuned on the publicly available instruction datasets with 13 billion parameters using the GGML format model (library for machine learning that allows for CPU inferencing).
-We also used the GPT-3.5-turbo-0613 model accessed via the OpenAI API \footnote{\url{https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates}}.
-We instructed the models using the direct method without few-shot fine-tuning in the counter-speech data since the aim is to assess the persuasion modes those models use (i.e., zero-shot setting with no examples provided).
-We used the same instructions for the two models to force counter-speech generation.
-The model GPT-3.5 tends to refuse to generate counter-speech for offensive posts when directly prompted.
-We used a task-specific prompt that indicated that the model needed to generate a counter-argument and explained the task in the instructions.
-We used both models' standard system prompt styles and the same instructions to indicate that the task is to generate counter-speech \footnote{Appendix D provides a sample of the instructions for the zero-shot instruction model to generate counter-speech for hateful posts}. \\
+Various attempts have been made to use generative models to produce counterspeech to combat hateful comments ~\citep{Sen2023-le} or to rephrase hateful comments and mitigate the messages' offensiveness~\citep{Agarwal2023-lo}.
+Thus, in this study, to further examine the efficacy of the machine-generated counterspeech, we evaluated persuasion modes in it, compared them to human persuasion modes, and analyzed language models' ability to generate counterspeech.
+We employed Chat GPT-3 and Llama 2 (the most common instruction-based language models) to generate counterspeech for each hateful comment in multi-turn and single-turn conversations.
+Primarily, we used the open-source Llama 2 Chat 13B~\citep{Touvron2023-my} model, which was fine-tuned on the publicly available instruction datasets with 13 billion parameters using the GGML format model (a library for machine learning that allows CPU inference).
+We also used the gpt-3.5-turbo-0613 model accessed via the OpenAI API\footnote{\url{https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates}}.
+We instructed the models using the direct method without few-shot fine-tuning in the counterspeech data since the aim was to assess the persuasion modes that the models use (i.e., zero-shot setting with no examples provided).
+We used the same instructions for the two models to force counterspeech generation.
+The model GPT-3.5 tends to refuse to generate counterspeech for offensive posts when directly prompted.
+We used a task-specific prompt indicating that the model needed to generate a counterargument and explained the task in the instructions.
+We used both models' standard system prompt styles and the same instructions to indicate that the task was to generate counterspeech.\footnote{Appendix D provides a sample of the instructions for the zero-shot instruction model to generate counterspeech for hateful posts.}